Colonial Conquest

-Colonial Conquest is a turn-based strategy video game developed by Strategic Simulations and released in 1985 for Commodore 64, Atari 8-bit family, and Apple II.
-Ports by Andromeda Software were released for the Atari ST in 1987 and NEC PC-9801 in 1989.
+Colonial Conquest is a turn-based strategy video game developed by Strategic Simulations and released in 1985 for the Atari 8-bit computers and Commodore 64, followed by the Apple II in 1986.
+Ports by Andromeda Software were released for the Atari ST in 1987 and PC-98 in 1989.

-A game titled Colonial Conquest II was released for Amiga in 1994, but it is entirely unrelated to the original game by SSI.
+A game titled Colonial Conquest II was released for Amiga in 1994, but it is unrelated to the original game by SSI.

-A reboot, titled Colonial Conquest, was released in 2015 on Steam, following a successful Kickstarter campaign to develop a game that would be a "homage" to the original game.
+A reboot, titled Colonial Conquest, was released in 2015 on Steam, following a successful Kickstarter campaign to develop a game that would be an "homage" to the original game.

 Game mechanics

 Based on the principles of Risk (but without dice rolling), in Colonial Conquest, the player controls armies and ship in order to take control of the world.
 The game matches the historical context of the Scramble for Africa, and the scenario begins in the year 1880.

 The player can select one of the six major powers of the time: England, Germany, France, United States, Japan, and Russia.

 The land and naval forces of each country have different attack and defense values, as well as different costs.
 For example, Russia spends three times less money for the recruitment of its ground troops than England, but in return, the Russian offensive and defensive value will be much lower than that of their British counterparts.